-Prerequisite: 1832 - Advanced Painting and Color Theory, 1845 - Figure Drawing, and a recommendation from a Fine Arts teacher In this year long course, students will work independently to prepare their personal portfolios.
-Students can work in a variety of mediums including pencil, charcoal, markers, pastels, digital, paint, or sculpture.
+Prerequisite: A recommendation from a Fine Arts teacher

+In this year-long course, students will work independently to prepare their personal portfolios.
+Students can work in a variety of mediums including pencil, charcoal, markers, pastels, digital, paint, or printmaking.
 Students will hone their skills and abilities to a more challenging level in preparation for college.
+Students must submit a portfolio to be graded for their CEEB AP Drawing college credits.